ogcule/health-services-iow/notes.md

 ---

+### Brew and PSQL
+I used brew services to help mange launching of postgres on startup.
+When using psql on the command line had message that postgres not running.
+When I searched for solution it was to delete _**postmaster.pid**_ from /usr/local/var/postgres/.

 to do:
 - tidy up npm scripts, how to work on development project without relying on heroku database, need some setting for development vs production.
 Look at webpack-dev-server , hot etc.